-Scholarly AdviceThe government's search for scholarly advice is less institutionalized today than it was 25 or 30 years ago when Royal Commissions would almost always include experts and scholars.
-With the decline in the Royal Commission institution (most commissions today are one-man task forces given 18 or 24 months to look into an issue and produce a final report), the government now seeks scholarly advice on a more ad-hoc basis.
+Scholarly Advice Score: 7 The government's search for scholarly advice is today less institutionalized than it was 25 or 30 years ago when Royal Commissions would almost always include experts and scholars.
+With the decline in the Royal Commission institution (most commissions today are one-man task forces given 18 or 24 months to look into an issue and produce a final report), the government now seeks scholarly advice on a more ad hoc basis.

 There are some positive signs, however.
-The former government increased the number of boards or advisory groups where scholars (often but not always bona fide sympathizers of the ruling parties) could offer input and advice.
+The former government increased the number of boards or advisory groups where scholars (often, but not always, bona fide sympathizers of the ruling parties) could offer input and advice.
+There is a similar pattern among agencies that set up scientific councils to provide advice.

 This issue also relates to the decreasing inclination among the government department staff to solicit advice or other contacts with external actors.
 Communication is today managed in detail and there are disincentives to open up to external actors at sensitive stages of the policy process.
 As a consequence, the openness toward scholarly advice depends much on the political salience of the issue.
-And when policymakers seek scholarly advice, it is in most cases ad-hoc and selective.
+When policymakers seek scholarly advice, it is in most cases ad hoc and selective.